pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_get.md

 ### <a id="get-output"></a> `--output`/`-o`

-Configures how the workload is being shown, it supports the values `yaml`, `yml` and `json`, where `yaml` and `yml` are equal.
+Configures how the workload is being shown.
+This supports the values `yaml`, `yml` and `json`, where `yaml` and `yml` are equal.
 It shows the actual workload in the cluster.

 + `yaml/yml`
     ```yaml
     tanzu apps workload get pet-clinic -o yaml]